lauralissette/CSE598/project1/byfn/custom_network.md

 * Within each organization one of the peers acts as an anchor peer allowing inter-channel communication.
 * There is a single orderer for the network.

-Guidelines for completing the project:
+Guidelines for completing Phase I of the project:
 ------------------------

 - We will first start with cryptographic configuration (crypto-config) which will be a yaml based configuration.